CodeEatSleepRepeat/Projekat-Soft-Computing/README.md

 ## License

-This project is free to use in academic and learning purposes, no need for Authors permision.
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details This project is free to use in academic and learning purposes, no need for Authors permision.
 If it's for commercial project or any other money making project contact Authors for written permision.